 Chapter Two – State Aviation Fund

-The State Aviation Fund is made up of monies collected from a variety of sources (see figure below) to be distributed to airports for airport development.
-In recent years, the fund received more than $20 million annually from these revenue sources in approximately the ratios given below.
+The State Aviation Fund is made up of monies collected from a variety of sources (see Table 1 below) to be distributed to airports for airport development.
+In 2022, the fund received more than $23.4 million annually from these revenue sources in approximately the ratios in Table 1.

-Aviation Fund Revenue Sources

-Flight Property Tax

-Lieu Tax, Registration Fees & Misc.

-Airport Loan Payments

-28%

-55%

-Investment Interest Grand Canyon Airport

-Aviation Fuel Tax
+Table 1